kc-benjamin/culaea_wgs_SNPs_copy/README.md

 Steps 1-4 & 6 are run over individual files using "submit" scripts (with bash-coded for loops).
 Step 5 is silly but important.
-Step 7 is run over groups of scaffolds using a "submit" script (with a bash-coded for loop)..
+Step 7 is run over groups of scaffolds using a "submit" script (with a bash-coded for loop).
 Steps 8 and 9 are run as a single jobs.

 More details on these scripts are below.